aanhlle/sayachan/README.md

 `!kotoba mimi stop` to stop.

-When a command stops working you can type `!reload` to clear Discord cache and reload the command.
+When a command stops working you can type `!reload <command name>` to clear Discord cache and reload the command.

 Type `!help` to see Saya's full commands.